 It’s very hard to live alone if you have no backup or people to help.
 The same can be said for companies and organizations.
 In this case, such backup would be a team: people who support you and give new ideas.

 No one was born with teamwork skills.
 To become a good team player, you need to work hard.

 If you see yourself as a strong person who already has all these qualities, take some time to refresh your understanding.

 Employees look for people who will be working with their company for a long time.
 That is why it is important to show that you are appropriate for the role.

 Legendary basketball player Michael Jordan once said, “Talent wins games, but teamwork and intelligence win championships.”

-People who you can rely on are like a real treasure.
+People who you can rely on are like real treasures.
 They will be on time and rarely have excuses.
-They take the work and they succeed.
+They take the work, and they succeed.

 Reliable people are also usually calmer and more rational about conflict and dilemmas.

 Everyone can have bad days.
 There is nothing wrong with that, as we are only human.

 But it would be best not to get everyone involved in all your issues unless they are emergencies or will cause issues at work directly.